Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     ```text
     x3000c0s3b0n0 (ncn-m002) has been added to SLS/HSM/BSS
-        WARNING The NCN BMC currently has the IP address: 10.254.1.20, and needs to have IP address 10.254.1.13
+        WARNING The NCN BMC currently has the IP address: <$BMC_IP>, and needs to have IP address X.Y.Z.W
     ```

     Restart the BMC to pick up the expected IP address: